cakemanager/cakephp-whosonline/README.md

     - `passedLogin` - Event for a passed login.
 Default `Controller.Users.afterLogin`
     - `failedLogin` - Event for a failed login.
 Default `Controller.Users.afterInvalidLogin`

+> Note: Via the `events` configurations you can customize the events for your own application!

 Example:

 ```php